 What wild birds eat depends on the type.
-There is tremendous variety between the different families of birds.
+There is tremendous variety in bird diet between the different families of birds and there is no simple bird's food list.
 Some birds eat only insects or seeds.
 Others are true omnivores that devour nearly anything.
 Birds forage, hunt and rely on humans for food.
-The location affects available food choices.
+The location affects available food choices as does the season: winter birds may rely on different food sources than they do in the summer.

 Birds that cling to trees are woodpeckers, nuthatches and creepers.
 Woodpeckers generally eat bugs and grubs they find in trees.
 They will, however, fly low and swoop to pluck bugs from the air.
 Some species, such as the Red-headed woodpecker, store nuts and acorns.
 Others include fruits in their diet.
 Nuthatches eat seed and insects.
 The diet of creepers, named for their habit of creeping up tree trunks, consists mostly of spiders and soft insects.
 They find these by using curved bills to prod the tree trunks.